MinaProtocol/mina/rfcs/0017-long-fork-consensus.md

 Add to the chain select(A,B) function:

-* If no checkpoints match between current and proposed, choose the chain with the greater `min_window`.
+* If the previous-epoch checkpoint does not match between current and proposed, choose the chain with the greater `min_window`.
 If its a tie choose the already held chain.

 The intuition is each `current_window` is a sample from a distribution parameterized by the chain's participation. `min-window` then will asymptote over time to a low percentile of the distruibution, which will always be large enough to differentiate between the honest chain and an adversary's.